-The surrounding area is predominantly residential with residential properties to the in Paxman Avenue, west in Bishops Road, north in Shrub End Road and east in Walnut Tree Way.
+The surrounding area is predominantly residential with residential properties to the south in Paxman Avenue, west in Bishops Road, north in Shrub End Road and east in Walnut Tree Way.
+The area of land to the east of the site, remains in the possession of the County Council and an application for the construction of a Pupil Referral Unit is currently under consideration (CC/COL/34/21).